Rage of the Gladiator: Development

 Rage of the Gladiator was developed by Ghostfire Games, a video game developer based in Austin, Texas; it was their second game after Helix and their final game before the studio's closure.
-According to an interview with Joystiq, Ghostfire Games CEO Ed Roman states "The game consists entirely of boss fights.
+According to an interview with Joystiq, Ghostfire Games CEO Ed Roman stated that "The game consists entirely of boss fights.
 After all, boss fights are the most interesting aspects of most video games.
 So we skipped the "fodder" creatures.
 Each boss is essentially a little "puzzle" that you need to figure out how to defeat.
 Some require dexterity, others require memorization, and some require listening to what they're saying very carefully so that you react to their attacks appropriately."

-In the same interview, Ed Roman cited the 1991 Neo Geo game Crossed Swords as inspiration for the first-person fighting concept, in addition to influences from several popular games, such as the combat system in Punch-Out!!, the combo system in God of War, the cutscenes in Final Fantasy, and the tech trees in Diablo or World of Warcraft, as well as the background music in films such as 300.
+In the same interview, Roman cited the 1991 Neo Geo game Crossed Swords as inspiration for the first-person fighting concept, in addition to influences from several popular games, such as the combat system in Punch-Out!!, the combo system in God of War, the cutscenes in Final Fantasy, and the tech trees in Diablo or World of Warcraft, as well as the background music in films such as 300.

 Reception

 Daemon Hatfield of IGN rated the game an 8.5/10 score, praising its diverse control schemes and impressive production quality.
 The site also rated the game as the 11th best WiiWare game of all time.

 Sean Aaron of Nintendo Life gave the game a 9/10, praising the game's unique and fun gameplay as well as its quality comparable to that of Punch-Out!!.

-GameZone's Dan Liebman gave the game an 8 out of 10, saying "Ghostfire Games offers a new twist on the classic boxing simulator with Rage of the Gladiator.
-The mechanics are fairly familiar, and easy to grasp even if you’re a newcomer.
-Using the first-person perspective, the player is thrust into the sandals of Gracius, a comically melodramatic aristocrat-turned-brawler who must face a slew of bizarre enemies in the arena." and "With an emphasis on feel-good playability, it’s hard to go wrong with Rage of the Gladiator.
+GameZones Dan Liebman gave the game an 8 out of 10, saying "Ghostfire Games offers a new twist on the classic boxing simulator with Rage of the Gladiator.
+The mechanics are fairly familiar, and easy to grasp even if you're a newcomer.
+Using the first-person perspective, the player is thrust into the sandals of Gracius, a comically melodramatic aristocrat-turned-brawler who must face a slew of bizarre enemies in the arena." and "With an emphasis on feel-good playability, it's hard to go wrong with Rage of the Gladiator.
 Any old school boxing gamer will feel right at home."